-Some do better and others do worse, but every so often an heir comes along who profoundly changes the way that business is operated and leaves a meaningful legacy for the family to build upon further.
+Some do better, and others do worse.
+Still, every so often, an heir comes along who profoundly changes how business is operated and leaves a meaningful legacy for the family to build upon further.

-Dario is a philosopher as well as a chef and a butcher, but more than anything he is an entrepreneur who has taken a passion for traditional methods of butchering and food preparation and turned these into a thriving small business in the heart of Tuscany.
-The Cecchini brand stands for humanity, quality, and tradition and these values have resonated across the world of restaurants, business, the locavore movement, and the internet.
+Dario is a philosopher as well as a chef and a butcher.
+Still, more than anything, he is an entrepreneur who has taken a passion for traditional methods of butchering and food preparation and turned these into a thriving small business in the heart of Tuscany.
+The Cecchini brand stands for humanity, quality, and tradition, and these values have resonated across the world of restaurants, business, the locavore movement, and the internet.

-Dario is an expert on the works of Dante, and in a video posted on the Oliveto Community Journal he uses a passage from The Inferno to emotionally articulate his passion for butchering and food.
+Dario is an expert on the works of Dante.
+In a video posted on the Oliveto Community Journal, he uses a passage from The Inferno to emotionally articulate his passion for butchering and food.
 Cecchini tells the story, “Dante asks an artist, ‘Why do you do it?
-You don’t do it for money or for a practical purpose.
+You don’t do it for money or a practical purpose.

-He has been a guest chef in some of the most famous restaurants in the world, the likes of Bill Buford have written about his approach to butchering and food preparation, and he has even been publicly linked to Lady Gaga’s ‘meat’ dress.
+He has been a guest chef in some of the most famous restaurants globally, the likes of Bill Buford have written about his approach to butchering and food preparation, and he has even been publicly linked to Lady Gaga’s ‘meat’ dress.

 Dario is a master of theatricality whose restaurants are as much fun to experience as his food (think meat) is to eat.

-I was fortunate to enjoy a meal in one of his restaurants this fall and this short video clip will give you an idea of Dario’s showmanship, his passion, and his approach to business.
+I was fortunate to enjoy a meal in one of his restaurants this fall, and this short video clip will give you an idea of Dario’s showmanship, passion, and approach to business.
 Not to mention the most delicious grass-fed beef I have ever had the pleasure to eat.